-Cathy Vellucci became involved with CRLNE about two years ago.
-Her contributions have included helping transport rescued collies from one destination to another, doing home visits in Connecticut with prospective candidates for placement of a rescue, and helping with fund raising efforts.
-She is the proud mom to three rescued collies – Boris, Lola, and Oscar.
+Cathy Vellucci became involved with CRLNE several years ago and she is currently CRLNE's Executive Director.
+Her other contributions have included helping transport rescued collies from one destination to another, doing home visits in Connecticut with prospective candidates for placement of a rescue, and helping with fund raising efforts.
+She is the proud mom of three rescued collies – Boris, Lola, and Oscar.
 Although none happen to be rescues of CRLNE, she promises us the next one will be.
 She is also a volunteer for Friends of Cheshire Feral Cats and helps care for two cat colonies.
 Rescued cat, Fidget, approves.

 Sue Pacheco makes the deposits, pays the bills, prepares quarterly reports for the board and even does the tax return.
 She is a longtime board member (since June 1998).
 Fun fact: She does not (and has never) owned a collie!
 We like her in spite of that flaw.

 Sherry Ackerman joined the board in 2014.
 She adopted her first collie in 1982 and has adopted a total of 15 dogs, seven of them being collies.
 “I fell in love with collies as a child at my great uncle's farm and their beautiful spirits and dispositions are just pure pleasure to be around.
 I look forward to assisting in the process of helping these wonderful animals find a new and loving home.”

 Chris Rheaume was a foster parent with CRLNE since 2005, along with her husband, Mark Gumprecht.
 Chris grew up with collies, so the breed holds a special place in her heart.
 She is currently Director of Intake and Fostering for CRLNE.

 Janet van Derpoel-Andrea joined the CRLNE Board in 2015 and serves as Recording Secretary.